jonkpirateboy/Pass-fur-alle/README.md

 `var autoConfirm = false;`

-## Install

-* Download the code to your computer, easiest way is to click [here](https://github.com/jonkpirateboy/Pass-fur-alle/archive/refs/heads/main.zip).
-This is the same file you get when clicking the green *Code*-button, followed by *Download Zip*.
-Extract the zip-file.
-* Go to [Tampermonkey](https://www.tampermonkey.net/) and install the addon to your browser.
-* Click the new icon in your browser for Tampermonkey and click `Create a new script`.
-* Open the `pass-fur-alle.js` file with a simple text editor like TextEdit, Notepad or something like that.
-* Copy all the codefrom `pass-fur-alle.js` and paste it in the Tampermonkey editor in the browser (replacing whatever is there) and save.

 ## Run the damn thing

-* Go to the booking site.
+* Go to the [https://polisen.se/tjanster-tillstand/pass-och-nationellt-id-kort/boka-tid-hitta-passexpedition/](booking site) and click on where you want to book.
-* On the step 4, where you search for free slots the buttons are changed to work for you, instead of you working for the buttons.
+* On step 4, where you search for free slots, the buttons are changed to work for you, instead of you working for the buttons.
 * Click whatever suits you, and the site will try to find you a good slot.
 * When a slot has been found you will get an alert, click OK to continue.